Skip to content

 Emotional intelligence, sometimes referred to as EQ (emotional quotient), is one's ability to understand and manage internal and external emotions in positive ways.
 It includes stress management, emotional regulation, nonviolent communication, and empathy.

-- Share and discuss stories of people that exhibit high levels of emotional intelligence.
+1. Share and discuss stories of people who exhibit high levels of emotional intelligence.

-- Teach students about active listening skills, and discuss ways to attend to both verbal and nonverbal communication.
-Additionally, demonstrate how to ask for clarity when other people are talking so there is a clear understanding before personal thoughts are shared.
+2. Teach students about active listening skills, and discuss ways to attend to both verbal and nonverbal communication.
+Additionally, demonstrate how to ask for clarity when other people are talking, so there is a clear understanding before personal thoughts are shared.

 Where Can I Find Resources that Can Help Students Develop Their Emotional Intelligence?

-I offer a number of mindful activities cards that can be used in individual or group sessions.
+I offer several mindful activity cards that can be used in individual or group sessions.
 In particular, I created a specific set of cards for developing emotional intelligence.
 To view all my social-emotional publications at Good Sensory Learning, CLICK HERE.

 Clearly, helping students to improve their EQ is imperative as it can help them to reach their potential and find joy in life.